National Beer Day was this week. As if anyone needed to drink beer on a Wednesday.…

 The average kitchen refrigerators are too cold for storing beers, such as Imperial Stouts, IPAs, and other craft beer.
 Storing them in colder temperatures won’t harm their taste profiles, but you will have to bring the beer to room temperature before you could drink it- and that is never easy.

-A better idea is to invest in a specialized beer cooler that allows you to control the temperature, unlike conventional refrigerators.
+A better idea is to invest in a beer fridge that allows you to control the temperature, unlike conventional refrigerators.
 You can then choose the ideal temperatures that bring out the flavor in most brews, especially the ones with a higher percentage of alcohol.

-2. Beer Must Be Kept at Store Temperatures At All Times
+2. Beer Must Be Kept Cold At All Times

 This is a huge misconception.
 Although most stores work hard to find the right temperature to preserve the flavor and aromas of their beer, you don’t need such cold temperatures at home.